-Requirements: During the class period in which we discuss clinical interviewing and MSEs, you will be assigned a person you are going to "observe." the following class period.
+Requirements: During the class period in which we discuss clinical interviewing and MSEs, you will be assigned a person you are going to "observe" the following class period.
 You are not to notify this person that you are observing them, you are just to watch them periodically in class.
 Using this observed information, you will then write a two page, double-spaced, typed paper on what you observed and what conclusions you have made as a result of that observation.
 When you turn in the assignment, the person you observed will have the opportunity to read your paper and make remarks about the accuracy of what is written.
-Therefore, do not write your name on the paper, just the name of the person you are observing at the top.